 - Build capacities (human resources, space, tools) and define procedures for responsiveness and answerability

 To share these recommendations and discuss major findings of the case study with relevant stakeholders including researchers, decision-makers, public officials and civil society representatives, the IIEP hosted a launch webinar together with the Anti-Corruption Research and Education Centre (ACREC) on Tuesday, 1 June 2021.
 Download the flyer in English and in Ukranian.
 Watch the video of this event.

 Oksana Huss PhD, is a Research Fellow at Bologna University, Italy.
 Her research focus is on political corruption in hybrid regimes, use of ICTs for fighting corruption, and on open government in education.
 Huss has taught at the Kyiv-Mohyla Academy as well as at the Kyiv School of Economics.
 She is a co-founder of ICRNetwork.org – the Interdisciplinary Corruption Research Network.

 Oleksandra Keudel holds a PhD from the Berlin Graduate School for Global and Transregional Studies at the Free University of Berlin, Germany, She works as a research consultant for international and civil society organizations.
 Her major research interest is local citizen participation, as well as knowledge production in hybrid regimes.

-This case study is one of seven case studies on open government initiatives commissioned by the IIEP in Colombia, India, Madagascar, Peru, Portugal, Ukraine and the USA.
+This is one of six case studies on open government initiatives commissioned by IIEP and also conducted in Colombia, India, Madagascar, Peru, and Portugal.
 It forms part of the IIEP’s overarching research on ‘Open government: Learning from experience’.